duniter/duniter-rs/doc/en/dev/setup-your-dev-environment.md

 2. println! is not a function, it's a macro.
 In Rust all macros are of the form `macro_name!(params)`, so it is to `!` that they are recognized.
 So why a macro just to print a string?
 Well because in Rust any function must have a finite number of parameters and each parameter must have an explicitly defined type.
 To exceed this limit we use a macro that will create the desired function during compilation.
 3. The main() function doesn't return any value, when your program ends, Rust sends by default the EXIT_SUCCESS code to the OS.
 To interrupt your program by sending another exit code, there are macro such as `panic!(err_message)`.

-Before changing the code, make sure that the default code compiles correctly :
+Before changing the code, make sure that the default code compiles correctly:

     $ cargo build
     Compiling hello-world v0.1.0 (file:///home/elois/dev/hello-world)
     Finished dev [unoptimized + debuginfo] target(s) in 0.91 secs

-Cargo is the equivalent of npm for Rust, it will look for all the dependencies of the crates (=libraries) you install.
-Yes in Rust we speak of crates to designate an addiction, it can be a library or a package.
+Cargo is the equivalent of npm for Rust, it will look for all the dependencies of the crates you install.
+In Rust a "crate" refers to any library or package.
+It's comparable to Python wheels, Java archive, Ruby gems...

 If you get a `Finished dev[unoptimized + debuginfo] target(s) in x.xx secs`, congratulations you just compiled your first Rust program :)